Incubaid/www-incubaid/www.incubaid.com/content/home/footer_box.md

 block2_text = "We are eco-conscience and only support companies that make a true contribution to saving the planet and provide sustainable alternatives to society. "

 block3_header = "Contact"
-block3_text = ['Idola Business Center', 'Antwerpse Steenweg 19', '9080 Lochristi, Belgium', 'E-mail: info@incubaid.com']
+block3_text = ['Antwerpse Steenweg 19', '9080 Lochristi, Belgium', 'E-mail: info@incubaid.com']

 copyright = "© Incubaid.
 All rights reserved"